Curriculum Leader: Miss T Bowen

 We run a History Film Club at lunchtimes which is very popular with students.

-We take Yr 11 to London on a weekend trip in February as part of their study of 20th Century Social History.
+We are taking Yr 11 to Berlin on a weekend trip in February as part of their study of the Cold War.

 We run several theatre trips.
 We have been to see Chicago, Goodnight Mr Tom, Dreamboats and Petticoats and War horse.